You are here

 15/09/2021: Panel — Uses and Abuses of Information and Disinformation: Power, Politics and Media with Dr Emma Briant (Bard College) and Dr Natalie Martin (University of Nottingham).
 Watch here.

-13/10/2021: Professor Darren Lilleker (Bournemouth University) — Overcoming the Crises and Reversing the Crisis of Political Communication: Towards a More Three-Dimensional Model.
+13/10/2021: Professor Darren Lilleker (Bournemouth University) in conversation with Dr James Dennis, discussing his paper co-authored with Anastasia Veneti (Bournemouth University) entitled Overcoming the Crises and Reversing the Crisis of Political Communication: Towards a More Three-Dimensional Model.
 Watch here.

 We will announce our upcoming speakers in the Media and Politics Group newsletter.